mqwilber/2015-04-17-ucsb/lessons/plyr_reshape/datamanipulation.md

 > ### EXERCISE 1 - Importing the `iris` dataset
 >
-> Import the data using the R command `read.csv`, naming the dataframe `iris` , and look at the first several lines using the `head()` command.
+> Import the data using the R command `read.csv`, naming the dataframe `iris` , and look at the first several lines using the `head()` command. make a ggplot scatterplot, with `Sepal.Length` on the x axis and `Sepal.Width` on the y axis.
+Color the dots by `Species`.

-The point of this dataset is to look at the different measurements of the flower, and observe differences between the different species.
-In order to do this, let's use our newfound ggplot skills to make a scatterplot plotting `Sepal.Length`(x axis) against `Sepal.Width`(y axis), and coloring the dots by `Species`.

-    library(ggplot2)
-    ggplot(iris, aes(x = Sepal.Length, y = Sepal.Width, color = Species))+geom_point()

 Great!
 Now let's instead view them as different subplots: